ChrstphrHll/npc_gen/students/Hanro Fieryat.md

 ---
+name: Hanro Fieryat
+race: Triton
+hair: straight brunette hair that's kept back by a blue headband
+eyes: Emerald Green
+skin: Pale Green
+ideal: Charisma
+trait1: Gentle
+trait2: Sedentary
+trait: I am tolerant (or intolerant) of other faiths and respect (or condemn) the worship of other gods.
+flaw: I'm convinced that no one could ever fool me the way I fool others.
+bond: I was cheated out of my fair share of the profits, and I want to get my due.
 birthday:
   numeric: 8/4
   written: 4th of Ravenent
-bond: I was cheated out of my fair share of the profits, and I want to get my due.
-eyes: Pale Brown
-flaw: I'm convinced that no one could ever fool me the way I fool others.
-guild: Alderden
-hair: straight brunette hair that's kept back by a blue headband
-ideal: Charisma
-name: Hanro Fieryat
-organizations: []
-partyID: 16
-race: Triton
 relationships:
 - name: Rasy Merlara
   type: partymate
 - name: Jamie Kesefehon
   type: partymate
-skin: Pale Green
+organizations: []
+track: Exploration
 spec: Paladin
 stats:
   cha: 7